MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

     - The IDE force to add `type hinting` to these fields.
 In the next iteration, type hinting will be added to the rest of the fields
     - In further iterations a more elegant solution might be found.
 For now, it is ok
     - Refactor test class introducing `setUp` method to instantiate at each test the `Game` class
     - Refactor test class extract number questions into constant
+    - Type hint the fields at `Game` class